Executive coaching for leaders and managers in London, Hampshire, Kent, Surrey, Sussex and across the UK.

 The real power of executive coaching is that its consequences are felt across multiple layers of the business.
-Leaders and managers have huge influence on a companies performance and culture.
+Leaders and managers have a huge influence on a company’s performance and culture.

-Just think about the number of relationships, direct and indirect, executives and leaders have in the workplace; how many peoples everyday is effected by their output in some way.
+Just think about the number of relationships, direct and indirect, executives and leaders have in the workplace; how many peoples every day is affected by their output in some way?
 If executives and leaders are working uneconomically or unhelpfully, the exponential fallout greatly reduces the overall performance of the business.
 But if these individuals are operating efficiently and effectively, the positive impact is passed down and perpetuated through the many relationships they maintain.

 The most powerful predictor of the success of a coaching programme is the strength of the relationship between the coach and the coachee.
-This is why we run chemistry sessions between our coaches and potential coachee’s, giving both parties a chance to build rapport and develop a working contract together.
-In this way our coachee’s play a crucial role in designing a coaching programme tailored specifically to them, from the ground up.
-This includes the practical things like length and number of session, but also the level of challenge that is desired, specific areas for exploration, as well as expectations and standards.
+This is why we run chemistry sessions between our coaches and potential coachees, giving both parties a chance to build rapport and develop a working contract together.
+In this way, our coachees play a crucial role in designing a coaching programme tailored specifically to them, from the ground up.
+This includes the practical things like length and number of sessions, but also the level of challenge that is desired, specific areas for exploration, as well as expectations and standards.

 Executive coaching FAQs